Russian Compound: British Mandate

 After the end of the Second World War, during Cunningham's tenure as High Commissioner, the British army began constructing 'security zones' in the three large cities.
 In Jerusalem itself, four such zones were set up.
 The central 'security zone' was set up in the Russian Compound.
 The entire area was cordoned off by barbed wire fences and entrance was by identity card only.
 It was nicknamed "Bevingrad" by the Jewish underground after the anti-Zionist British foreign minister Ernest Bevin.

 As British control over the political situation in Mandatory Palestine steadily weakened, harsher measures were enacted.
-The British finally decided to begin executing Jewish underground prisoners in the prison.
+The British finally decided to begin executing Jewish underground prisoners.
 In 1947, two condemned Jews, Meir Feinstein and Moshe Barazani, blew themselves up in the night before their execution with a hand grenade which had been smuggled into the cell inside of an orange.

 Immediately after the last British soldiers had left Jerusalem in 1948, underground fighters of the Irgun took over the vacant Generali building on the corner of Jaffa and Shlomzion Hamalka streets.
 After raising the national flag above the statue of the winged lion on the roof of the building, they turned towards the Russian Compound, where the British intelligence (CID) was.
 Several members of the Irgun force had been incarcerated in the central prison and felt particular satisfaction in returning there as victors.

 On May 15, 1948, during the 1948 Palestine war, the compound was captured by the Haganah with the assistance of the Etzel and Lehi in a campaign known as Operation Kilshon.